turbot/pipes-sdk-go/docs/Integration.md

 ### NewIntegration

-`func NewIntegration(createdAt string, createdById string, deletedById string, githubInstallationId int32, handle string, id string, tenantId string, updatedById string, versionId int32, ) *Integration`
+`func NewIntegration(createdAt string, createdById string, deletedById string, handle string, id string, tenantId string, updatedById string, versionId int32, ) *Integration`

 NewIntegration instantiates a new Integration object This constructor will assign default values to properties that have it defined,